gamecip/em-fceux/README.md

 The goal of em-fceux is to enable FCEUX in the modern web browsers.
-Primarily this means real-time frame rates and interactivivity at 60 fps, high-quality fullscreen visuals, support for audio, battery-backed save RAM, save states and gamepads.
+Primarily this means real-time frame rates and interactivivity at 60 fps, high-quality visuals, support for audio, battery-backed save RAM, save states and gamepads.

-Additional goal is to emulate late 80's / early 90's console gaming experience by providing NTSC and CRT emulation and a "game stack" in the client/browser.
+Additional goal is to emulate late 80's / early 90's console gaming experience by providing NTSC signal and CRT TV emulation and a "game stack" in the client/browser.

 ### FEATURES ###

 em-fceux contains major modifications to make the FCEUX code more suitable for Emscripten and web browsers.
 It also adds a new Emscripten driver that uses OpenGL ES 2.0 for rendering.
-The use of GPU allows the driver to emulate NTSC signal and analog CRT output via shaders.
+This enables the use of shaders to emulate NTSC signal and analog CRT TV output.

 New features:

-* Emscripten-specific optimizations for interactive 60 fps in web browsers
+* Emscripten-specific optimizations for 60 fps interactivity in web browsers
 * NTSC composite video emulation
 * CRT TV emulation

 Notable supported FCEUX features:

-* NTSC system emulation (USA, Japan)
+* Both NTSC and PAL system emulation
-* Audio support
-* Keyboard input (for one game controller)
-* Gamepad input
-* Save states
+* Save states and battery-backed SRAM
 * Speed throttling
+* Audio
+* Support for two game controllers
+* Zapper support
+* Support for gamepads/joysticks
+* Custom keyboard bindings
 * Support for .zip and .nsf file formats

-Notable unsupported FCEUX features:
+Notable *unsupported* FCEUX features:

-* PAL system emulation (Europe)
 * FDS disk system
 * VS system
-* Special peripherals: Zapper, Family Keyboard, Mahjong controller etc.
+* Special peripherals: Family Keyboard, Mahjong controller etc.
 * Screenshots and movie recording
 * Cheats, TAS features and Lua scripting